sayaniroy1/GRIP-Sayani_Roy/README.md

 Problem -
-To predict the optimum number of clusters from the given ‘Iris’ dataset and represent it visually Here, I have used the K-Means Algorithm
+To predict the optimum number of clusters from the given ‘Iris’ dataset and represent it visually Here, I have used the K-Means Algorithm.
+Data can be found at - https://drive.google.com/file/d/11Iq7YvbWZbt8VXjfm06brx66b10YiwK-/view

 # Task 4 - To Explore Decision Tree Algorithm